wp-plugins/sexybookmarks/readme.txt

 == Description ==

 = Recent Updates =
+* Fixed problem with js and css loading throughout the entire dashboard, now only loads on plugin admin page.
+* Removed email to a friend link until further notice
 * Fixed problem with auto-centering and animation slide effect not working
 * Added new background image (share the wealth)
 * Added new "smart options" to admin area
 * SexyBookmarks now works in harmony with the [Twitter Friendly Links Plugin](http://wordpress.org/extend/plugins/twitter-friendly-links/) so that you can now host your own Short URLs rather than using a third party service.
 * Added patch by [Sascha Carlin](http://itst.net/) to really enhance the capabilites of the "manual mode" and the use of only one implementation/instance of the menu.
-* Fixed CSS problem for those of you who get colored boxes on hover
-* A few minor CSS fixes/tweaks
-* Added a check of permalink structure so that ALL subscribe to comments links will work no matter how your permalinks are set up.